AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-install-the-mobile-sdk.md

 1. In the Launch interface, copy the next iOS instruction `pod repo update`, by clicking the ![Copy](images/mobile-launch-copyIcon.png) icon
    ![Copy pod repo update](images/mobile-launch-install-copyPodRepoUpdate.png)

-1. In your Terminal app, run the `pod repo update` command and wait for it to complete
+1. In your Terminal app, run the `pod repo update` command and wait for it to complete (this might take a few minutes)
    ![Run pod repo update](images/mobile-launch-install-podRepoUpdate.png)

 1. In the Launch interface, copy the next iOS instruction `pod install`, by clicking the ![Copy](images/mobile-launch-copyIcon.png) icon